prmr/SoftwareDesign/modules/Module-03.md

 	...
 ```

 the cardinality of the space of possible concrete states for `BankAccount` is `2^32`, or about 4 billion states.
-As soon as objects have fields of references types, the size of the state space explodes dramatically.
-For example, the state space of a `Deck` object includes all possible permutations of any number of cards in the deck, a number in the range of 2e68.
+As soon as objects have fields of reference types, the size of the state space explodes dramatically.
+For example, the state space of a `Deck` object includes all possible permutations of any number of cards in the deck, a number in the range of 2e68 (two times 10 to the 68th power).
 In the case of the `BankAccount` object, adding an `aName` field of type `String` blows up the size of the state space to something that is only limited by the physical memory of the computing system.
 For this reason, when designing software, it is more practical to think in terms of *abstract states*.